 Savannah and desert shine in the same shades :).

-Denise Flaim, the breeder and journalist from the US described it really good:
+Denise Flaim, the breed specialist judge and journalist from the US described it really good:

 "Wheaten, which literally means the color of wheat, isn’t one flat, monochromatic color.
 If you look close up at a single Ridgeback hair, you will find that it’s actually banded, with light and dark shades ranging from a gold to a red.
 This variegation in the coat is what gives it “life.”